The Complete Guide to Testing ChatGPT Apps and MCP Apps

 import { test, expect } from '@playwright/test';

-import { createSimulatorUrl } from 'sunpeak/chatgpt';
+import { createSimulatorUrl } from 'sunpeak';

 test('counter increments in fullscreen mode', async ({ page }) => {